Godsspec/3MTT-Capstone-Project_Doc./README.md

 ## Project Overview

-This project analyzes 150,000 e-commerce return records to identify patterns in return requests,refund aounts, return reasons, refund methods, processing time, return status and product categories.
+This project analyzes 150,000 e-commerce return records to identify patterns in return requests, refund amounts, return reasons, refund methods, processing time, return status and product categories.
 Microsoft Excel was used for data preparation, validation and exploratory analysis, while Microsoft Power BI was used to create an interactive dashboard and communicate key business insights.
 The main aim of this analysis is to uncover returns and refund patterns in a Nigerian E-commerce store and the dataset documentation is not to be used for empirical or policy conclusions.